SeeBee8/Metabolic-Syndrome-Prediction/README.md

 -----
 ### Explanatory Analysis:

-The model found that BMI and waist size were reliably able to predict Metabolic Syndrome.
-The
+The model found that blood glucose levels and triglyceride levels were reliably able to predict Metabolic Syndrome.
+However, using multiple features together decreased the liklihood of false positives.

+After looking at the model's performance and the importance of the features, looking for high triglyceride and high glucose levels are the best predictor of Metabolic Syndrome.
+Additional possible predictors are low HDL, higher waist sizes, and higher BMIs in combination with the high trigylceride and glucose levels.

+The DecisionTree model was used in this machine learning exercise.
+The model performed with an 86% accuracy rating including only the top 9 features which was equivalent to the default model.
+Using less features did not improve the model's performance.
+It is also recommended to use the top 10 features together to make a prediction of metabolic syndrome in patients.